phansol/gremlin/README.md

 ```

 ## Adjusting classification threshold
-You can adjust filtering threshold (default is 0.89 for tier1 and 0.57 for tier2)
+You can adjust the filtering threshold (default is 0.89 for tier1 and 0.57 for tier2)
 ```
 Usage: Rscript 5_postprocessing/optional_adjusting_classification_threshold.R [OUTPUT] [THRESHOLD]